Nuts nuts nuts!

 • Avoid old rancid nuts and seeds that’s any that come from a supermarket or in packets, they can be 1-3 years old—these tend to feel soft, taste cheesy with no sweetness and appear darker in color than when they are fresh.
 You are not getting nutrition from these just toxins and more mucus being formed.

 • Heated or roasted nuts and seeds are very toxic and must be avoided.
 Avoid roasted and salted nut and seed butters.
 Never cook with nuts!

 • Peanut butter is not recommended because: 1.
 In raw or heated form, it is difficult to digest due to its high protein and starch content which we know doesn’t digest well; 2.
 In roasted form it is highly toxic; and 3.
 Peanuts are one of the most heavily pesticide-sprayed crops even in Australia.

 • Organic, whole, raw peanuts can be eaten in moderation if they have been sprouted (soaked in water and allowed to germinate for several hours).
 However, these are subject to a toxic, yellow mold and must be carefully inspected and eaten with caution.
 Peanuts are actually a legumes and not recommend for gut healing as they are hard to digest.

-Choose high omega 3 nuts like walnuts, pistachios, and Brazil nuts which are great brain food, over the higher omega 6 almond if you can.
-Go easy on the raw nut desserts the are so hard to digest and are high in fats and rancid oils.
-Once you’ve done the healing work add them in as an occasional treat!
+If you are to eat nuts I would suggest choosing high omega 3 nuts like walnuts, pistachios, Macadamia, Brazil nuts which are great brain foods, over the higher omega 6 almond if you can.
+I do not suggest the raw nut desserts the are so hard to digest and are high in fats and rancid oils.
+Once you’ve done the healing work add them in as an occasional treat or different texture!